netdata/blog/blog/2023-01-17-mongodb-monitoring.md

 ![image](https://user-images.githubusercontent.com/24860547/212876358-78cd4505-4188-4b78-a524-5bf8b697ebf6.png)

 ### Asserts
- - The number of asserts encountered by the MongoDB server per second.
+ - **Asserts**: The number of asserts encountered by the MongoDB server per second.
 The following assert types are monitored:
 	- regular
 	- warning
 	- msg